-In fiscal year 2020, among states with state-sanctioned gambling, total gambling revenue ranged from $2.2 million in Alabama (the state only offered parimutuel wagers) to over $3.6 billion in New York.
+In fiscal year 2021, among states with state-sanctioned gambling, total gambling revenue ranged from $4.1 million in Alabama (the state only offered parimutuel wagers) to over $3.1 billion in New York.
 Alaska, Hawaii, and Utah were the only states that collected no gambling-related revenue that year.
 As with the national total, the statewide totals were mostly driven by lottery revenue.
 In fact, 24 states collected over 70 percent of their gambling revenue from lotteries.
-Still, 10 states collected a majority of their gambling revenue from casinos (e.g., Nevada and Rhode Island) and three states (Oregon, Montana, and South Dakota) collected a majority from video games.
+Still, 11 states collected a majority of their gambling revenue from casinos (e.g., Nevada and Rhode Island) and four states (Montana, Oregon, South Dakota, and West Virginia) collected a majority from video games.

 Forty-five states and the District of Columbia operate lotteries.
 Only Alabama, Alaska, Hawaii, Nevada, and Utah do not.
 The first state lottery was authorized in New Hampshire in 1964, and by the 1990s a majority of states operated a lottery.
 Mississippi became the most recent state to authorize a lottery in 2018.

 The share of lottery revenue that goes to the state (as opposed to winnings and administration) varies by state, but most governments collect between 20 and 30 percent of gross lottery revenues.
 States typically dedicate lottery revenue to specific programs such as education, veteran services, or environmental protection.

-As of March 2022, state-sanctioned casino gambling, including commercial casinos and casino betting permitted at racetracks, riverboats, and other facilities, was available in 25 states.
+As of March 2023, state-sanctioned casino gambling, including commercial casinos and casino betting permitted at racetracks, riverboats, and other facilities, was available in 25 states.
 (That total does not include tribal casinos.)
 Before 1991, no commercial casinos existed outside of Nevada and New Jersey.
-Despite the recent growth in state-sanctioned casino gambling, Nevada is still home to more than 50 percent of all the commercial casinos in the United States, even though it now collects less tax revenue from casino gambling ($886 million) than Pennsylvania ($1.4 billion) and roughly as much as Maryland ($730 million).
+Nevada is still home to more than 50 percent of all the commercial casinos in the United States, even though it now collects less tax revenue from casino gambling ($886 million) than Pennsylvania ($1.4 billion) and roughly as much as Maryland ($730 million).